gamedevpreneur/website/GDP/md/cs4b/2-your-first-program.md

 ![Making hands dirty with programming](/img/cs4b/2-first/make-hands-dirty.png)

-In the previous chapter, we learned what programming is in text.
+In the previous chapter, we learned what programming is.

-Like many things in the world, you cannot really learn until you make your hands dirty.
+But we focused only on the theories and definitions.
+Because we were installing tools.

-Let's feel programming by making 2 basic programs.
+In this chapter, we'll feel what programming is by making simple programs.

+[Note]
-Note.
-If you don't have Visual Studio, check here and install it.
+If you don't have Visual Studio, [the previous chapter](/programming) tells you how to install it.
+[/Note]

+[SeriesTOC name="cs4b" id="chap2" /]

 [SectionTitle number="1"]Hello, World[/SectionTitle]